 - 4K, 8-bit video at up to 30 fps with full sensor width (up to 60 fps with crop) and 6K oversampling

 - Full HD video at up to 120 fps

 - Unlimited recording times

 - Dual Pixel CMOS AF II with 651 autofocus points with full coverage of frame

 - One UHS-II SD card slot

 - Wi-Fi and Bluetooth

-Altogether, the EOS R10 looks like quite a well-balanced camera, particular at its price.
+Altogether, the EOS R10 looks like an affordable and well-balanced camera.
 Check out the video above for the full rundown.